bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 .. note::
     To update your local environment, use
-    ``conda env update -f environment.yml``.
-Updating your local environment is necessary whenever the dependencies in ``environment.yml`` change.
-This can happen when the environment file is updated in the main Bokeh repository or when you switch branches to work on different issues, for example.
+    ``conda env update -f <environment file>``.
+Updating your local environment is necessary whenever the dependencies in the test environments change.
+This can happen when the environment files are updated in the main Bokeh repository or when you switch branches to work on different issues, for example.

 To learn more about creating and managing conda environments, see `Managing